reciprocity-archive/grc/doc/setup.md

 ### Tests (RSpec):

-CMS has lots of tests.
+GRC has lots of tests.
 You can invoke these tests using `RAILS_ENV=test bundle exec rspec -d`.

 After migrations, you may encounter errors running tests.
 Run `bundle exec rake db:test:load` to update the test database to the latest schema.